nikhil153/Enigma-PD-WML/docs/developer.md

 apptainer run --bind "${PWD}"/data:/data enigma-pd-wml.sif
 ```

-Note, this requires your BIDS data is stored in the directory `Enigma-PD-WML/data`.
+Note, this requires your BIDS data is stored in the directory `Enigma-PD-WML/data`, and that `enigma-pd-wml.sif`
+is in the `Enigma-PD-WML` directory.

-## Making new releases to docker hub and Sylabs Cloud
+## Making new releases to docker hub

 This repository has a github actions workflow to automate uploading to
 [Docker Hub](https://hub.docker.com/r/hamiedaharoon24/enigma-pd-wml/tags) when a new release is made on github.